- About Us

 - Programs & Events

 Since its inception in 1985, The Northcutt Lecture Series has become an integral part of the academic and spiritual life of the Baylor University School of Music.
-Designed to bring nationally and internationally known church music scholars to Baylor University, The Northcutt Lecture is made possible by an endowment from LeGrande and Cassandra Northcutt of Longview, Texas.
+Designed to bring nationally and internationally known church music scholars to Baylor University, The Northcutt Lecture is made possible by an endowment from Cassandra Northcutt and the late LeGrande Northcutt of Longview, Texas.

 Over his forty-year academic career, Dr. David W. Music has become widely known as a prolific scholar, a gifted editor, a notable hymn arranger, and a wise mentor.
 His areas of expertise include congregational song, American church music, music of the Reformation, and Baptist church music.
 In 2010, he was named a Fellow of the Hymn Society of the United States and Canada, and in 2018 he received a Lifetime Achievement Award from the Baptist Church Music Conference.
 In addition to his distinguished academic career, he has spent a number of years in full- and part-time church music ministry.